 3. Solid Objects Between Rotor And Caliper

-It’s normal for the components to catch dirt, dust, and grime.
-However, sometimes small rocks or other solid objects from the road can between the caliper and rotor and create brakes grinding noise whether you push the brake or not.
-The frictions created from such an object can damage these parts.
+It’s normal for car components to catch dirt, dust, and grime.
+However, sometimes small rocks or other solid objects from the road can get between the caliper and rotor and create brakes grinding noise whether you push the brake or not.

 4. Broken Shims